Who is the Little Shop of Physics? We are dedicated group of teachers, students and volunteers. Here are some of the faces of LSOP.

 Hunter Ridgeway

-Intern and Future Science Teacher
+Former Intern and Science Teacher

 Maude Pointet